vmware-archive/demo-app/README.md

 ```
 ---
 ## That's it!
-Please let use know how we can improve!
+Please let us know how we can improve!

 ---
 #### TODO